jtl06/SwiftFIX/README.md

 | IPC               | 0.18          | 3.78          | **21× higher**  |
 | L1-D misses/msg   | 911           | 0.76          | **~1200× fewer**|

-The scanner does more raw work but finishes in one-eighth the cycles — it's compute-bound on hot L1 data.
+The SwiftFIX splitter is more computationally intensive, but finishes finishes in one-eighth the cycles, as it is compute-bound on hot L1 data.
 QuickFIX is memory-bound: ~900 L1 refills per message (per-frame `std::string` allocations, `FIX::Parser` buffer state, virtual dispatch) × ~12-cycle L2 latency ≈ the entire cycle gap.
 LLC is cold for both — `bulk.stream` (~150 KiB) fits in L2.

 ## Profile